 Greenwood's later work has not been fully studied.
 He left Boston in 1752 for the Dutch colony of Surinam, in South America, where he painted 115 portraits of residents and of the New England sea captains who visited the port.
 He recorded these in a memorandum book (New-York Historical Society).
 None of his work from these years is located today (1993), with the exception of Sea Captains Carousing at Surinam (c.
 1758; The Saint Louis Art Museum), which reveals in its lampooning content the direct influence of William Hogarth's engraving, A Midnight Modern Conversation.
 In 1758 Greenwood went to Amsterdam, where he worked as a portrait painter and engraver for five years and also became an auctioneer and dealer.
 In the 1760's he settled in London, where he became a member of the Society of Artists of Great Britain and exhibited at the members' annual exhibition from 1764 to 1776.
 In 1770, realizing that he would not return to America, he commissioned John Singleton Copley to paint a portrait of his mother, Mrs. Humphrey Devereux (National Gallery of Art, Wellington, New Zealand), one of Copley's most sympathetic portraits.
 Greenwood became a successful dealer and auctioneer and spent the rest of his life in London.
 He died in Margate, England, in 1792.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Greenwood, Isaac John.
 The Greenwood Family of Norwich, England, in America.
 Concord, New Hampshire, 1934: 57-67.